samihwadi/MazeGame/README.md

 # Maze Game

 Welcome to the Maze Game, a thrilling adventure where you navigate through a maze, collect items, and aim to reach the exit.
-Get ready to test your skills using the arrow keys to move and the space key to jump.

 ## How to Play